philippschroeppel/nebulous/README.md

 A cross-cloud container orchestrator

-Think of it as a kubernetes that can span clouds with a focus on accelerated compute and AI workloads.
+Think of it as a Kubernetes that can span clouds with a focus on accelerated compute and AI workloads.
+Performant and lightweight via Rust.

 ## Installation